Metab0i/ObliviomMOD-VampiricProgressiveOverload/README.md

   "With each drink, you get stronger.."

 elseif ( VampireLevel == 5 )
-  "You can feel yourself developing into something more.."
+  "You can feel yourself developing into something more, attaining greater control over your condition.."

 elseif ( VampireLevel == 6 )
   "Greater power is coursing through you now.."